kdadabhoy/to-9km-and-beyond/README.md

         - PERCENT_CONTROL_SURFACE_AREA = 0.10
     - Additionally, assumes FAR 25 cert:
         - Which means that n = 2.1 + (24000 / MTOW), 2.5 <= n <= 3.8
-    - Additionally an advanced composite wing is assumed (aka less weight, higher yield)
+    - Additionally an advanced composite wing is assumed (aka less weight and a higher yield strength)
         - SMUDGE_FACTOR = .80, which is given by Raymond for composite wings
         - SIGMA_YIELD_COMPOSITE = 101.526 ksi (700 MPa)
             - Rough estimate